cytoscape/cytoscape.js/md/style.md

 For bezier edges with manual control points (`curve-style: unbundled-bezier`, [demo](demos/edge-types)):

 An unbundled bezier edge is made of a series of one or more [quadratic bezier curves](https://en.wikipedia.org/wiki/Bézier_curve#Quadratic_Bézier_curves) --- one control point per curve.
-The control points of the bezier curves are specified manually, using a co-ordinate system relative to the source and target node.
+The control points of unbundled bezier curves are specified manually, using a co-ordinate system relative to the source and target node.
 This maintains the overall curve shape regardless of the positions of the connected nodes.

+A quadratic bezier curve is specified by three points.
+Those points include the start point (P0), the centre control point (P1), and the end point (P2).
+Traditionally, all three points are called "control points", but only the centre control point (P1) is referred to as the "control point" within this documentation for brevity and clarity.

+The start point (P0) for the first quadratic bezier curve in the series is specified by `source-endpoint`.
+The end point (P2) for the last quadratic bezier curve in the series is specified by `target-endpoint`.

 When two or more control points are specified for an unbundled bezier edge, each adjacent pair of bezier curves is joined at the midpoint of the two control points.
+In other words, the start point (P0) and end point (P2) for a quadratic bezier curve in the middle of the series are set implicitly.
 This makes most curves join smoothly.

 * **`control-point-distances`** : A series of values that specify for each control point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
 * **`control-point-weights`** : A series of values that weights control points along a line from source to target, e.g. `0.25 0.5 0.75`.
 A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.